bmoussaud/xld-docker-plugin/README.md

 # Integration with a Docker Registry #

-A docker registry can be set up on each `dockerRunContainer` ci using the property `Registry Host`.
-If the property is blank no registry is used.
-If it isn't blank the images will be pulled from the Docker Registry and tagged locally.
+A docker registry can be set up on each `docker.RunContainer` ci using the property `Registry Host` & `Registry Port`:

+* If the property is blank no registry is used.
+* If it is not blank, the images will be pulled from the Docker Registry and tagged locally.

 # Usage in Deployment Packages #